jonvaldes/recense/FAQ.md

 ### Recense?
 Why the weird name?

+Remember this quote?

-Remember that quote that goes "There are two hard problems in computer science: naming and cache invalidation"?
+> There are only two hard things in Computer Science: cache invalidation and naming things.</br>
+> -- Phil Karlton

 Well, I made sure I didn't do any caching for this, but naming I couldn't avoid.
 And all the "normal" names were taken, so here we are.